tooltwist/juice.io/src/v2/guide/index.md

 Juice provides a simple, easy-to-use solution for configuring projects that prevents easily-made human errors.
 The procedure provided by Juice is safe guarded to prevent unauthorised personnel from making potentially damaging changes to existing infrastructure or projects.
 It also ensures that configuration files are consistent, thorough and values are recorded carefully and thoughtfully.

 ### Is it secure?
 Juice does not store or manage any sensitive information.
-During the project configuration process, Juice will request variable values for the project and each of its dependencies.
-This data is then stored in AWS Secrets Manager or in your local storage, depending on the environment you intend to use.
+During the project configuration process Juice will request variable values for the project and each of its dependencies.
+This data is then stored in AWS Secrets Manager or in your local storage, depending on your required environment.
 Juice simply provides a safe-guarded procedure for recording configuration values that ensures smooth project deployment every time.

 ## Getting Started
 ### How to register
 Your account will be registered using LoginService, a ToolTwist authentication tool.
-You can sign up using your email address or Facebook account.
-Simply create a password and a verification email will be sent to your inbox.
+You must sign up using your email address, then create a new password and a verification email will be sent to your inbox.
 Once verified you can login using the homepage at www.juiceconfig.io.

-<i>‘I forgot my password, what can I do?’</i> - Simply select the ‘forgot password’ option and a password reset will be sent to your designated email address or Facebook account.
+<i>‘I forgot my password, what can I do?’</i> - Simply select the ‘forgot password’ option and a password reset will be sent to your designated email address.

 ### Setting up your account
 #### Understanding your intended use